Transferring Out Your Property Proceeds on Sale as a Foreigner

 5. How you transfer your money into South Africa matters

 Many individuals buying property in South Africa will use their local bank or currency company to transfer the required funds into South Africa.
-As exchange controls are so rare worldwide there is little chance that these banks or currency companies will understand the repercussions of its regulations.
+As exchange controls are so rare worldwide there is little chance that these banks or currency companies will understand the repercussions of its regulations and keep any record from inception.

 Transfer the proceeds of your property sale the correct way.